wjsutton/ironviz_2020_gallery/README.md

 2. Submission URLs that link to a profile rather than a viz
 3. Short/compressed URLs

-From these links, we'll extract a screenshot of the dashboard to add to the gallery.
+From these URLs, we'll extract a screenshot of the dashboard to add to the gallery.
 Lastly, we'll write a .csv file containing the screenshot, link to the submission tweet and any other data we'll need for the gallery page.

 #### Tackling Issues